vinod-kumar-sharma/ecommerce-template/README.md

 # ecommerce-template
 ecommerce template
 # Why free e-commerce template
-Simple to help start up's so that thay can think about their business and business logics without thinking front ends and front-ends.
+Simple to help startup's so that thay can think about their business and business logics without thinking front ends and front-ends.
 I have started this templated I'll update this template time to time.
 Fork , Watch me, Star me